ghartsel/GX-Kernel/content/api.md

 active
 task, according to its assigned priority.

-If all wait criteria of the signaled task are not satisfied, the event is posted to the signaled task, whether or not the task has a WAIT request pending.
+If all wait criteria of the signaled task aren't satisfied, the event is posted to the signaled task, whether or not the task has a WAIT request pending.